Play therapists use play as a communication tool to help children understand their world and deal with emotional distress and trauma

 Self-employment is an option and you can work independently with clients in private practice or through specialist agencies providing play therapy services.

-There are also opportunities to work as an academic on one of the training courses or in clinical supervision.
+There are also opportunities to move into research or to work as an academic on one of the training courses or in clinical supervision.

 Look for job vacancies at: